Summer 2023 Fellow: N/A

 Summer 2022 Fellow: David Lee, Environmental Systems Engineering BS ‘24

 This fellowship is part of a partnership between Stanford in Government, the Precourt Institute for Energy, and the Bill Lane Center for the American West.
-If you are accepted as the fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professors Bruce Cain and Sally Benson during Spring Quarter.
-Please refer to the Shultz Energy Fellowships website for the most up-to-date information about the program.
+If you are accepted as a fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professor Bruce Cain and Visiting Fellow Felcia Marcus.

 Organization/Agency mission or role in state government:

 The California Air Resources Board (CARB) is charged with protecting the public from the harmful effects of air pollution and developing programs and actions to fight climate change.
 CARB’s mission is to promote and protect public health, welfare, and ecological resources through effective reduction of air pollutants while recognizing and considering effects on the economy.
 CARB is the lead agency for climate change programs and oversees all air pollution control efforts in California to attain and maintain health-based air quality standards.
 CARB leads by driving innovative solutions to improve public health and the environment.
 From requirements for clean cars and fuels to adopting innovative solutions to reduce greenhouse gas emissions, California has pioneered a range of effective approaches that have set the standard for effective air and climate programs for the nation and the world.

 Based on their interests and skills, the selected fellow will have the opportunity to select one of the two projects below in consultation with their mentor at CARB.
 The selected student will also spend 5-10% of their time, attending relevant meetings with stakeholders and taking notes for Chair Liane Randolph.